mrvivekkumar7171/nyc-taxi-trip-duration-prediction/README.md

     i will create a push_model.py in place of predict_model.py i.e. src/models/push_model.py
-    send the best model to the aws to the ECR or S3 (model registry) manually then from S3, we will read the model to our code parallely dvc is controlling the model
+    send the best model to the aws to the ECR or S3 (model registry) manually then from S3, we will read the model to our code
-    dvc repro
-    git add dvc.lock models.dvc
-    dvc push
+    - (also what we can do with best model of all type and to find the which best model we should put on the S3.
+This can be done by the having 1 or 2 more test dataset and then test the models on these test dataset once only and suppose you get two best models then we can compare the top two best model type with best hyperparameter using precision, recall, accuracy (classification) and R-Square, root mean-square, least square and ROC curve for classification problem then we will get final best model) parallely dvc is controlling the model dvc repro git add dvc.lock models.dvc dvc push
+NOTE: if making sense then log everything in hyperparameter tunning else when not making sense only log the best model.

 # mlflow setup
     Open your terminal and run: